Originally inhabited by Muscogee people, Ozark, Alabama has a rich history.

 4. Lake Tholocco

 Tranquil Lake Tholocco is the perfect place to indulge in recreational activities.

 This 640-acre facility boasts boating, hiking trails and even basketball and volleyball areas.

 There are public beaches surrounding the lake, which for me was the ideal location for a family picnic, and shallow swimming.
 If you want to go fishing, the lake is well stocked with largemouth bass, bream and catfish.

 During summer months, pavilions serve light snacks and beverages, and lifeguards are stationed on the shores to keep an eye on those taking a cooling dip in the lake.

 5. Milky Moo’s

-In the heart of Downtown Ozark is Milky Moo’s, a restaurant/diner which caters to those with both sweet and savoury tastes.
+In the heart of Downtown Ozark is Milky Moo’s, a restaurant/diner which caters to those with both sweet and savory tastes.

 Their menu is a mix of tempting sandwiches, soups and desserts however, Milky Moo’s is best known for its deliciously creamy ice cream waffle cones and sundaes.

-With yummy Banana Laffy Taffy, Mud Slide and Dutch Apple Pie flavoured home-made ice cream on offer, you’ll be sure to return for more!
+With yummy Banana Laffy Taffy, Mud Slide and Dutch Apple Pie flavored home-made ice cream on offer, I’m sure you’ll return for more!